turnerlabs/harbor-compose/README.md

 1. Define your app’s environment with a `Dockerfile` so it can be reproduced anywhere.

 2. Define the services that make up your app in `docker-compose.yml` so they can be run together in an isolated environment.
-You can use the standard docker compose commands (like `docker-compose build`, `docker-compose push`, `docker-compose up`, etc.) to build/run/test your Docker app locally.
+You can use the standard Docker Compose commands (like `docker-compose build`, `docker-compose push`, `docker-compose up`, etc.) to build/run/test your Docker app locally.

 3. When you're ready to launch your Docker app on Harbor, you define the Harbor-specifc parameters in a `harbor-compose.yml` file.